Updated: Jul 4

 I often ask people what they think is the purpose of their lives, and they often don't know.
-After having done some soul-searching on this topic, I've come to the conclusion that it's not as complicated as it sounds, and many of us have things in our lives that gives a sense of purpose, a reason to live.
-Knowing my purpose is to know what I enjoy doing, what makes me happy, what kind of work needs no external factors to motivate me.
-It’s usually not a fad I’m following that I’m over with by the end of the year.
-It’s something that constantly haunts me, I dream of it and it never really goes away.
-I’m never swayed from this dream when I see someone else do other things that are exciting and pay well.
-I’m quite secure and consistent in what I wish to do with my life.
+In case you wonder what's yours, try identifying what is it that you really enjoy doing, what grabs your attention, and what needs no external factors to motivate you.
+It’s usually not a temporary fad you're following but rather something that constantly haunts you.
+If you see your peers do something seemingly more glamorous or more lucrative, it does not sway you away from your dream.
 The work is not necessarily easy, it’s just that it doesn’t seem like work.
-I love it so much that I’d even pay to do it.
-Success or failure are not of key concern, I just feel happy and privileged to do what I do.
+In fact you love it so much that you would even pay to do it.
+Success or failure are not of key concern, you just feel happy and privileged to do what you do.

 Questions To Help You Find Your Life's Purpose!